Jan. 6 sedition trial underway for Oath Keepers leader

 Rhodes’ attorneys have suggested that his defense will focus on his belief that Trump would invoke the Insurrection Act and call up a militia to support his bid to stay in power.
 Defense attorneys say Rhodes’ actions in the weeks leading up to Jan.
 6 were in preparation for what he believed would have been lawful orders from Trump under the Insurrection Act, but never came.

-The defense has said that Oath Keepers were dressed in battle gear to protect themselves from possible attacks from left-wing antifa activists and that the “quick reaction force” outside Washington was meant for defensive purposes if Trump invoked the Insurrection Act.
+The defense has said that Oath Keepers were dressed in helmets and goggles to protect themselves from possible attacks from left-wing antifa activists and that the “quick reaction force” outside Washington was meant for defensive purposes if Trump invoked the Insurrection Act.

+Nearly 900 people have been charged so far in the Jan.
+6 riot and more than 400 have pleaded guilty or been convicted at trial.

 Follow the AP’s coverage of the Capitol riot at https://apnews.com/hub/capitol-siege.